Raythonic/watiba/docs/watiba.md

 ## Installation
 ### PIP
-If you installed this as a Python package, e.g. pip, then the pre-compiler can be will be placed in your system's PATH by PIP.
+If you installed this as a Python package, e.g. pip, then the pre-compiler, _watiba-c_, will be placed in your system's PATH by PIP.

 ### GITHUB